-The prison was given a full inspection in 2013 and again in early 2015.
+The prison was given a full inspection in August 2021.
 In their report the inspectors said:

 To read the full report follow the links to the Ministry of Justice web site below